Doghmush clan: Johnston kidnapping

-The family became known internationally in 2007 as they proclaimed themselves as the Jaysh al-Islām (Army of Islam), and being behind the kidnapping and holding of the British journalist Alan Johnston for four months in 2007.
+Clan members affiliated with Al-Qaeda were involved in the kidnapping and holding of the British journalist Alan Johnston from March to July 2007.
+The clan members proclaimed themselves as the Jaysh al-Islām (Army of Islam), and being behind the kidnapping and holding of the British journalist Alan Johnston for four months in 2007.
 The family has reportedly been involved in extortion, smuggling, arms dealing and the killing of rivals.
 The clan has been dubbed "The Sopranos of Gaza City".
 They are linked to the British-based Palestinian-Jordanian extremist Abu Qatada.
+Mumtaz is suspected as the mastermind of Johnston's kidnapping.